Cyelence/chrome-extension/webapp/README.md

 ## Data Storage

+### With User Account (Recommended)
+- Data is synced securely to the cloud when signed in
+- Access your closet from any device with your account
+- Automatic backup and sync across all devices
+- Enhanced privacy with user-specific data isolation

+### Without Account (Guest Mode)
 - All data is stored locally in your browser using localStorage
-- No personal information is sent to external servers
+- Data persists between browser sessions on the same device
+- No data sharing across devices
+- Data is lost if browser storage is cleared

+### Privacy & Security
+- Google OAuth is used only for authentication, not data access
 - Your closet data remains private and secure
-- Data persists between browser sessions
+- No personal fashion data is shared with third parties

 ## Browser Compatibility